Why Early Intervention in Autism Is Important for Your Child

 early intervention autism

-Parents are often the first to notice when something feels different in their child’s development.
-It may start with small concerns like delayed speech, lack of eye contact, or reduced social interaction.
-These early signs should not be ignored, as timely support can make a significant difference in your child’s future.
+Parents often notice early signs like delayed speech, poor eye contact, or low interaction.
+These signs should not be ignored, as early support can make a big difference in your child’s development.

 Understanding Early Intervention in Autism